bdbch/naest/README.md

 Nextra is a great Next template for documentations and blogs.
 I think the biggest difference to Naest is, that Nextra is using the page router and is a lot more opionionated in terms of design and structure.
 I think Naest is a bit more flexible in terms of design and structure, but can also a bit more complex to use.

-## What still needs to be worked on?

-- **Code highlighting** - I want to add code highlighting to the template to make it easier to read code snippets.
-- **Code snippets** - Make it easier to copy code snippets.
-- **Project scaffolding** - I want to add a `create-naest-app` command to make it easier to setup a new project.
-- **Search functionality** - I want to add a search functionality to the template to make it easier to find content.
-- **Light mode** - I built the template with a dark mode in mind, but I want to add a light mode as well.
-- **i18n** - I want to add internationalization to the template to make it easier to create multilingual documentations.
-- **Versioning** - I want to add a versioning system to the template to make it easier to create versioned documentations.
-- **Automatic OG images** - I want to add automatic OG images to the template to make it easier to share content on social media.
-- **Autooptimized assets** - I want to add automatic asset optimization to the template to make it easier to load the documentation faster.
-- **Changelogs** - I want to add an option to automatically fetch changelogs from Github and display them in the documentation.

 ## Who are the maintainers of Naest?

 - **[bdbch](https://github.com/bdbch)** - Currently sole maintainer of Naest.